 The IC will finalize the report by verification workshops with related key stakeholders.
-It is estimated to complete this activity in 5 days.
 The report will include strategies and recommendations.
-Based on the findings of this analysis the consultant would provide concrete recommendations to ensure women inclusive process design and management in provision of SME DT services support by RDAs (and other leading regulatory and support actors in the field) and to support women managers in SMEs to progress in the field of DT, including but not exclusive to,
+Based on the findings of this analysis the consultant will provide concrete recommendations to ensure women inclusive process design and management in provision of SME DT services support by RDAs (and other leading regulatory and support actors in the field) and to support women managers in SMEs to progress in the field of DT, including but not exclusive to,